 Your experience will vary widely based upon your citizenship status.
 You can go here for a detailed breakdown of the phases.
 Permanent Residents like our family occupy a strange middle ground.
 PRs don’t get priority as citizens do (and rightfully so), but will get a seat in the public schools.
+Non-PR foreign students are not guaranteed a spot in local school, but are required to register their interest during a one-week period in June.
+Click here for more information about the online registration process.

 We know we’re lucky — expatriates without PR status are in the riskiest position when it comes to Primary 1 admission.
 Phase 3 is the final application phase, and the number of seats left by that point in the admissions process fluctuates wildly from year to year.